Williams College senior Than Finan (Williamstown, MA; Mt. Greylock HS) is the best Division 3 soccer goalkeeper in America.

 Goalkeeper stats are virtually meaningless as they tell you very little of what the keeper accomplished on the field.
 If you chose the best GK in America by using stats, Amherst’s Thomas Bull (who’s pretty damn good) would be my pick.

 A goalkeeper has to make dozens of split-second decisions every game.
 Do I come out of the crease to cut off a cross before the attacker can get to it?
 Or, should I hold my line and try to make the save?
 If I come out, can I get there in time?
 Finan thinks: "That serve is going toward Sucre.
 Can I punch it away first?
 No!
 Sucre will probably head it to my left so I should slide over there right now" and make the save.
-Finan, under siege the whole game, had this conversation
+Finan, under siege the whole game, had this conversation with himself countless times against Amherst.

 And that’s the key as to why he’s the best.
 Amherst outshot Williams 23-7 and had 9 corner kicks to our 1.